-Our advice when settling on a date for the party is don’t wait!
+Our advice when settling on a date for the party is this: don’t wait!
 Even if your best friend only just found out she’s pregnant a week ago, get started planning the shower now.
-And don’t be afraid to hold the shower early in the second trimester, rather than waiting until the third trimester.

 We recommend that for two very important reasons:

 - It gives the prospective parents plenty of time to buy any essentials they still need after the shower.

 - It ensures that the mommy-to-be has plenty of energy to enjoy her party.

 We’ll talk about this a bit more when we give you our baby shower ideas because the location of your baby shower completely depends on the guest list and the atmosphere you want to create!
 But for now, let’s dive into a few different location ideas.